renderedtext/semaphore-docs-new/source/docs/api_v2_compatibility_policy.md

 ---

-This article describes Semaphore’s commitment to compatibility for services built on the Semaphore API v2.
-It also describes how we will introduce changes to the API and how those changes are communicated.
+This article describes Semaphore’s commitment to compatibility for services built for the Semaphore API v2.
+It also describes how we introduce changes to the API and how those changes are communicated.

 Changes to the API will be communicated on [Semaphore's changelog](https://semaphoreci.com/renderedtext/semaphore/changelog)